 In August of 2013, I answered the call to become Senior Pastor of Westwood Baptist Church in Olympia, WA, transitioning leadership from the outgoing founding pastor, who had served for 41 years.

-And now, in March of 2020, I’m delighted to begin serving as Senior Pastor Elect of The Moody Church.
-I anticipate beginning ministry with you in July of this year.
-See you very soon, Lord willing!
+And now, in July of 2020, I’m delighted to begin serving as Senior Pastor of The Moody Church!